grommet/grommet/src/js/components/FileInput/README.md

 **aggregateThreshold**

-The maximum number of individual files to show.
-Above this,
+The maximum number of individual files to show when multiple is true.
-      only a single message describing the number of files will be shown.
+        Above this, only a single message describing the number of files will be shown.
 Defaults to `10`.

 ```
 number